 Bridging the gap between aspiring high school-aged composers and the greatest composers of today

-- Guest Presentations on instrumental composing.
+- Guest presentations on instrumental composing from LA Phil members.

 - Reading sessions in which students can hear their compositions performed by professional musicians.

-- Access to LA Philharmonic rehearsals.
+- Access to LA Phil rehearsals.